imba/imba.io/content/guides/incremental.md

 ### With Imbac

-This approach is most fitting for one-off files and simple use cases, but It's a good option to be aware of especially if you're considering relying on Imba in some of your projects.
+This approach is most fitting for single files and simple use cases, but It's a good option to be aware of if you're considering adopting Imba.

 You can compile Imba files individually by using `imbac`: